 One of the highlights of my life was working for and meeting Michael Jordan.
-Yes, that Michael Jordan.
+Yes, The Last Dance Michael Jordan.
 I didn’t lace them up and play 1 on 1 but rather I like to think this is the greatest Michael Jordan golf story ever told.

 I grew up playing basketball my whole life and for me, Michael Jordan is the greatest basketball player of all time.
 He won 6 NBA championships with the Chicago Bulls.
 5 MVP awards.
 10 Scoring titles.
 Far too many awards and accolades to even list.

 Michael Jordan is not only known on the court, but off the court as well.
 He has a number of businesses including the Jordan Brand with Nike, Michael Jordan’ Steakhouse, and even becoming the majority owner of the Charlotte Hornets.

 The man has made millions on and off the court and now is a billionaire; so to say something can be learned from his financial and life successes from the great Michael Jordan I think would be an understatement.

 You are all probably wondering if I ever really worked for Michael Jordan?
 I am not some big executive at Nike, what’s really going on here?

 As some of you may know Michael Jordan is an avid golfer and a member at many golf courses across the country including a few in the Chicago area.
 During college every summer I worked as a caddie at one of those golf courses.